 - b.
 Students will not be certified to take the examination until all required remediation(s) have been successfully completed (including any appeal).
 The Associate Dean for Academic Affairs will provide guidance on the procedures, policies and appropriate test dates.

 - i.
 Due to the nature of these deadlines, students who experience problems with the Prometric Testing Center that impact on their compliance with the above deadlines must report these problems immediately to the Office of the Associate Dean for Academic Affairs.

-- 5. National Board Dental Examination (NBDE) Part II (For students who matriculated prior to 2018)
+- 5. To Register for INBDE:

 - a.
-PLEASE DO NOT SCHEDULE YOUR TEST DATE BEFORE the last day of the NBDE Part II Review Course (refer to academic schedule)

-- 6. To Register for INBDE and NBDE Part II:

-- a.
 Log on to www.ada.org

 - b.
 Click on "Education and Careers

 - c.
 Click on "Testing"

 - d.
-Click on "INBDE or NBDE Part II"
+Click on "INBDE"